Customer Consultative Committee (CCC)

 In “bringing the energy”, we understand that our customers expect us to deliver energy reliably and safely, but to also do so in ways that supports their individual needs, aspirations and future plans.

-Our Customer Consultative Committee ensures the voices of our communities and customers are heard, bringing AusNet senior leaders, and community representatives together for vital discussions about our current and future plans.
+Our Customer Consultative Committee brings the voices of our communities and customers into our business, bringing AusNet senior leaders, and community representatives together for vital discussions about our current and future plans.

 The purpose of the Customer Consultative Committee is to: